Astha-Bhushan/Python-Beginners/README.md

       50. Program to Find the Frequency of Characters in a String
       -----------------------------------------------------------------------------------------------------------------------------------

-# Note : All questions are solvedd.
+# Note : All questions are solved.
 No more PRs are accepted.
 Happy Coding !!
 Remaining question are : None